 A Bold New Chapter for Cincinnati Museum Center

-Introducing The Vontz Family Research, Education & Collections Center
+The Vontz Family Research, Education and Collections Center

-This is more than a building—it’s a launchpad for ideas, connections and discoveries that will shape generations.
+The Vontz Center is more than a building, it’s a launchpad for ideas and discoveries that will shape our community’s future.

 Why This Matters

-Preserve the past: From 400-million-year-old Ordovician fossils to one of the world’s only great auk specimens, these irreplaceable items will be housed in climate-controlled spaces built to protect them for generations.
+Preserve the past: From US Legion Northwest Territory books of daily orders for soldiers at Fort Washington 1792-1794 to a 2.1 billion year old slab containing Grypania fossils, these irreplaceable items will be housed in climate-controlled spaces built to protect them for generations.

-Support global research: Each year, our collections serve over 1,000 in‑person research visits, 8,000+ digital searches and countless loans to institutions worldwide to fuel new discoveries—from biodiversity to civil rights history.
+Support global research: Our collections serve over 1,000 in person research visits, 8,000+ digital searches and countless loans to institutions worldwide annually.

 To learn more, contact Scott Schuster, Vice President, Philanthropy, at sschuster@cincymuseum.org or (513) 289-9032.